ggradnig/ngrx-run/README.md

 You might have use-cases where you need an Observable side-effect.
 For example, a WebSocket stream that continuously emits data.
 Instead of defining `resolve` and `reject` as event handlers, you define `next`, `error` and `complete`.

 The runtime automatically subscribes to the Observable.
-Afterwards, the `subscribe` function declared in the effect is called with a `SubscriptionToken`.
-This token should be stored in the state and can later on be used with the pre-defined `unsubscribe` function to unsubscribe the subscription.
+Afterwards, the `subscribe` action creator function declared in the effect is called with a `SubscriptionToken`.
+This token should be stored in the state and can later on be used with the pre-defined `unsubscribe` function to unsubscribe from the Observable.

-After unsubscribing successfully, the optional `unsubscribe` function declared in the effect is called.
+After unsubscribing successfully, the optional `unsubscribe` action creator function declared in the effect is called.

 Here is a complete example with RxJS' WebSocket subject: